Recursive Entropic Variational Inference for Nonlinear State-Space Models: Entropic Proximal Variational Optimization

 where $p(y)$ is the marginal likelihood or evidence.
 In conjugate models, the ELBO can be optimized exactly~\citep{bishop2006pattern}, but for more general settings, approximate solutions are required.
 Black-box variational inference~\citep{ranganath2014black} provides a flexible framework for such cases.
 However, alternative methods such as natural and Riemannian gradient approaches~\citep{honkela2010approximate} and proximal variational inference~\citep{chretien2002kullback, khan2015proximal, theis2015trust} explicitly account for the geometry of the variational family and often lead to more stable and efficient optimization~\citep{amari1998natural}.

 In this work, we focus on the entropic proximal variational optimization framework to derive recursive algorithms for structured approximate inference in nonlinear non-Gaussian state-space models.
 However, before directing our attention to the case of state-space models, we use the static case in~\eqref{eq:static-elbo} to illustrate the mechanics of entropic proximal variational optimization.
 We start by formulating the approximate inference problem within the iterative entropic proximal optimization framework proposed by~\citet{teboulle1992entropic, iusem1994entropy}.
-Starting from the ELBO in \eqref{eq:static-elbo}, we introduce an entropic-proximal constraint on subsequent posterior iterate in the form of a Kullback--Leibler divergence, leading to the following nonlinear program:
+Starting from the ELBO in \eqref{eq:static-elbo}, we introduce an entropic-proximal constraint on the subsequent posterior iterate in the form of a Kullback--Leibler divergence, leading to the following nonlinear program:

-where $q^{[i]}(x)$ is approximate posterior at iteration $i$ and $\varepsilon \geq 0$ is a hyperparameter that controls the information bottleneck between two iterations.
-Additionally, problem~\eqref{eq:static-proximal} includes a distributional normalization constraint for $q(x)$, whereas the positivity of $q(x)$ is implied by the logarithmic function embedded within the KL constraint, which enforces a trust region around the current iterate $q^{[i]}(x)$.
-The following lemma derives the solution to~\eqref{eq:static-proximal}, the variational distribution iterate $q^{[i+1]}(x)$, by constructing the Lagrangian.
+where $q^{[i]}(x)$ is the approximate posterior at iteration $i$ and $\varepsilon \geq 0$ is a hyperparameter that controls the information bottleneck between the current iterate $q^{[i]}(x)$ and the solution $q^{[i+1]}(x)$.
+Additionally, problem~\eqref{eq:static-proximal} includes a distributional normalization constraint for $q^{[i+1]}(x)$, whereas the positivity of $q^{[i+1]}(x)$ is implied by the logarithmic function embedded within the KL constraint.
+The following proposition derives the solution to~\eqref{eq:static-proximal}, the variational distribution iterate $q^{[i+1]}(x)$, by constructing the Lagrangian.